JuliaYa/django-tutorial/README.md

 ## First lesson

-Python doesn't like additiona spases!!!
+Python is sensitive to extra spaces!!!